Cheer-Lab/misc/README.md

 # misc
 Miscellaneous files for modeling or behavioral analyses.
 Below is an example of the modeling of dopamine concentrations in the brain using the Pan Equation [1].
+Other files include wheel tracking and extraction of behavioral data with analysis of delay discounting gradients.

 ![](https://github.com/Cheer-Lab/misc/blob/master/PanEx.PNG)